 Alliums are a common kitchen staple that are mildly to extremely toxic to cats.
 Do not let your cat eat raw, cooked, or foods containing garlic, onions, scallions, and shallots.

 For a full list of toxic plants and foods, check out the ASPCA’s Toxic and Non-Toxic Plants List.

-Here’s the scoop on the winners of our tests for the best cat food for picky eaters:
+Here’s the scoop on the winners of our tests for the best tasting cat food for picky eaters:

-Folks with a tight budget that don’t want to sacrifice on the quality of their cat’s food will love Tiki Cat Grain-Free Wet Cat Food.
+Folks with a tight budget that don’t want to sacrifice the quality of their cat’s food will love Tiki Cat Grain-Free Wet Cat Food.
 This best value choice provides four flavors to tempt your skeptical cat with – all of which are great quality!

 Hopefully, our in-depth buyer’s guide and candid, rigorously researched reviews will help you find the purrfect food for your fussy feline friend.

 - A Quick Comparison of Our Favorites for 2021